-Based on the results we have received from our GATHER1 trial, additional statistical analysis we have performed and informal discussions we have had with the FDA, we believe that the efficacy results from this trial could potentially satisfy the FDA's requirements as one of the two pivotal clinical trials typically required for marketing approval.
+Based on the results of our GATHER1 trial, additional statistical analysis we have performed and informal discussions we have had with the FDA, we believe that the efficacy results from this trial could potentially satisfy the FDA's requirements as one of the two pivotal clinical trials typically required for marketing approval.
 This belief is based on many assumptions, including that a reduction in mean rate of GA growth over 12 months is a primary endpoint of clinical relevance, in the absence of a demonstrated reduction in the loss of vision, and that data from the GATHER1 trial is robust.
 The FDA, the EMA or other regulatory authorities may not agree with our view that the observed reduction in the rate of GA growth is clinically relevant or meaningful, or may require us to correlate this reduction in rate of GA growth with another outcome more directly associated with visual function.
-We are not currently planning to include visual function measures as primary or secondary efficacy endpoints in the GATHER2 trial, and vision will be assessed as a safety endpoint.
+We are not currently planning to include visual function measures as primary or secondary efficacy endpoints in the GATHER2 trial and vision will be assessed as a safety endpoint.
 The FDA, the EMA or other regulatory authorities may disagree with our conclusion regarding the robustness of the data from the GATHER1 trial based on our sensitivity analyses or may conduct their own sensitivity analyses yielding different results.
-Even if we meet with the FDA, EMA or other regulatory authorities regarding the robustness of the data from our clinical trials, including the GATHER1 trial, until such time as we submit an application for marketing approval and receive a response from the applicable authority.
-If the GATHER1 trial results are not considered robust, in order to seek marketing approval we may need to conduct, in addition to the GATHER2 trial, one or more additional, well-controlled clinical trials that meets the applicable regulatory requirements in order to obtain sufficiently robust data to support marketing approval.
+Even if we meet with the FDA, EMA or other regulatory authorities, we likely will not have an opportunity to obtain definitive confirmation from the FDA, EMA or other regulatory authorities regarding the robustness of the data from our clinical trials, including the GATHER1 trial, until such time as we submit an application for marketing approval and receive a response from the applicable authority.
+If the GATHER1 trial results are not considered robust, or if regulatory authorities do not accept our primary endpoint as clinically relevant without correlation to an outcome more directly associated with visual function, in order to seek marketing approval we may need to conduct, in addition to the GATHER2

 The FDA, EMA or other regulatory authorities may not agree with the methodologies we used to perform the statistical analysis of the GATHER1 trial results.
-In particular, they may not agree with how we performed the comparisons of patients receiving Zimura 2 mg with patients in the sham groups, as the comparisons draw upon patients that were enrolled into two different parts of the trial, using different randomization ratios and different vision criteria.
+In particular, they may not agree with how we performed the comparisons of patients receiving Zimura 2 mg with patients in the sham groups, as the comparisons draw upon patients who were enrolled into two different parts of the trial, using different randomization ratios and different vision criteria.
 In addition, they may not agree with the validity of our MRM analysis, which imputes the values of missing data based on observed data.
 We plan to use the same MRM analysis in the GATHER2 trial.
 Moreover, the FDA, EMA or other regulatory authorities may disagree with our inclusion in our efficacy analysis of patients who do not strictly meet all eligibility criteria, or whose treatment or assessments in the clinical trial deviated from the clinical trial protocol on one or more occasions.
 The FDA, EMA or other regulatory authorities may take issue with the degree of data that are missing from the clinical data set from our GATHER1 trial, or with the rate at which patients withdrew from the trial.
+To the extent patients miss critical visits or drop out of the GATHER2 trial, we face a similar risk with GATHER2.